Celiant/PTtest/README.md

 3. Open test for short flow: File-Open-{path-to-repo}/PT/ShortFlow.jmx

 4. Some operations requires hedera tokens.
-In case with low balance on hedera account to execute tests correctly need to change hedera account on OS Guardian.
-To fix INSUFFICIENT_PAYER_BALANCE error change hedera account on OS Guardian:
+In case with low balance on hedera account to execute tests correctly need to change hedera account on Guardian Open Sourse.
+To fix INSUFFICIENT_PAYER_BALANCE error change hedera account on Guardian Open Sourse:
-- Login by OS
+- Login on Guardian Open Sourse
 - Click on Administration
 - Click on Settings
 - Fill new variables(Hedera key, id, IPFS)